-Employee Retirement Plan: The Company has a 401(k)-profit sharing plan that provides retirement benefit to substantially all full-time U.S. employees.
-Eligible employees may contribute a percentage of their annual compensation, subject to Internal Revenue Service ("IRS") limitations, with the Company matching a portion of the employee's contributions at the discretion of the Company.
+Employee Retirement Plan: The Company has a 401(k)-profit sharing plan that provides retirement benefits to substantially all full-time U.S. employees.
+Eligible employees may contribute a percentage of their annual compensation, subject to Internal Revenue Service ("IRS") limitations, with the Company matching a portion of the employee's contributions at the discretion of the Company, but subject to a predetermined vesting schedule.
+The employee is always fully funded in their own contributions.